Urban rail transit

-Urban rail transit is an all-encompassing term for various types of local rail systems providing passenger service within and around urban or suburban areas.
+Urban rail transit is a wide term for various types of local rail systems providing passenger service within and around urban or suburban areas.
 The set of urban rail systems can be roughly subdivided into the following categories, which sometimes overlap because some systems or lines have aspects of multiple types.

 Types

 Tram

-A tram, streetcar, or trolley system is a rail-based transit system that runs mainly or completely along streets (with street running), with a relatively-low capacity and frequent stops.
+A tram, streetcar, or trolley system is a rail-based transit system that runs mainly or completely along streets (with street running), with a relatively-low capacity and frequent stops; however, modern trams have a greater passenger capacity than traditional trams.
 Passengers usually board at the street or curb level, but low-floor trams may allow level boarding.
 Longer-distance lines are called interurbans or radial railways.
-Few interurbans remain, most having been upgraded to commuter rail or light rail or abandoned.
+Modern trams also operate as self-propelled trains coupled through a multiple unit instead of individual trams and are often included within the broader term light rail; however, they differ in that trams frequently share the platform with vehicular traffic and do not have signal priority.